 Definition - Work at Height means working anywhere where there is a risk of a fall liable to cause personal injury.
-The term 'work' includes moving around at a place of work, except by a staircase in a permanent workplace, but does not include travel to or from a place of work.
-It includes complicated activities, such as building or dismantling a scaffold, or apparently simple ones, like putting up a display or reaching a book on a high shelf.
-Even apparently low risk activities can lead to serious injury if they are not managed properly.
+It includes complicated activities, such as building or dismantling a scaffold, or putting up a display or reaching a book on a high shelf.
+Low risk activities can lead to serious injury if they are not managed properly.

 Under the Regulations there is no minimum height, but all work activities must be controlled if there is a risk of falling a distance liable to cause personal injury.
-A person can be 'at height' even if they are at or below ground level (for example in an underground shaft) if they could be injured by falling.
-For example, a fall into a well or excavation would be classified as a fall from height.

 This section of the council's health and safety policy explains actions to prevent or reduce the risk of falls, and complies with the Work at Height Regulations.
 It applies to all managers and employees, including Premises Controllers and staff who contract others to work at height.
-DU Directors must ensure that all work at height within their area of responsibility is managed effectively and in line with this document.
+Chief Officers must ensure that all work at height within their area of responsibility is managed effectively and in line with this document.